banzaicloud/istio-external-demo/README.md

    kubectl get ns test-app --show-labels
    ```

-1. Create a namespace for the external services.
+1. Create `external` namespace for the external services.
 These will be accessible only for specific applications.

    ```bash
    kubectl create ns external